 Portland in February

 As a Portlander, February is my least favorite month of the year.
 Maybe it’s because the never ending relentlessness of rain and grey skies feels like it’s hit the peak.
 And summer still feels so far away?
 And that January was ok because it was a rest after the holidays, ah fresh starts, new beginnings etc etc. And then it’s February and you really just want to get out of Portland – for bit.
-Unless you live somewhere else and then you’re like oh wouldn’t it be quaint and fun to do like a winter getaway weekend in Portland or go snowboarding!
+Unless you live somewhere else and then you’re like “oh wouldn’t it be quaint and fun to do like a winter getaway weekend in Portland or go snowboarding!”
 The weather in February feels very much like January, but just slightly less cold and slightly less rainy – and still very much wet winter.
 So February has the same pros and cons for things to do.
-Rainy hikes, cozy restaurants – it’s all a balancing game through winter.
+Rainy hikes (here’s what to wear hiking in winter!), cozy restaurants – it’s all a balancing game through winter.

-Zwickelmania – I’m guessing this one is going to be canceled for 2021.
-It’s usually the 2nd weekend of February in Portland and the following weekend statewide.
+Zwickelmania – It’s usually the 2nd weekend of February in Portland and the following weekend statewide.
 This annual brewery festival is all about the breweries – with tours and free samples and is a really fun winter activity.
+Or DIY from my Portland Brewery Map.

 Portland Winter Light Festival – This is one of my favorite February events!
 This event has been running for a few years by Willamette Light Brigade.
 It lights up the Central Eastside and near OMSI and Tilikum Crossing Bridge with light – lights, fire, technology, music.
 So fun!